admiral9200/Cesium/README.md

-# Chip-Coffee v3.9
+# Chip-Coffee v1.0
-Coffee order Web App made with PHP, MySQL, HTML, CSS, JavaScript and Bootstrap 4 for FrontEnd.
+Coffee order Web App made with VueJS, ExpressJS, NodeJS and MySQL.
 Design is fully responsive to most of mobile devices.